CMPSC-203-Allegheny-College-Fall-2022/project2-sheetshuttle-plugin-four/writing/sprint2_report.md

 - Since the last information, I have looked into the articles shared with us and compared it to our code to see how we can implement it.
 - Before the next meeting, I will try to implement the information in the articles into our source code.
 - Actually implementing these concepts, will most likely be a great challenge.

+Brock Brumfield
+- Since the last meeting, I have looked at some articles and read more.
+Trying to find ways to add more contributions.
+- Before the next meeting, I should be able to share more information with my group about our project, and work on whatever is need from my group.
+- No obstacles currently stand in the way.

 ## Sprint Review and Retrospective